aipx-proto/fluent-css/test/llms.txt.md

 ```

 ### Popover
-Use the native html `popover` attribute and API to create a popover
+Use the native html `popover` attribute and API to create a popover.
+Any element with the `popover` attribute will have a default popover style applied.

 ```html
 <button popovertarget="popover-example">Click for popover</button>